 There are no small decisions when it comes to divorce and child custody.
 Disagreements can quickly turn into arguments, which can lead to long-drawn out confrontations in court.
 Going to court is sometimes necessary, but it's often preferable to settle family law matters outside of court in arbitration.
 Family law arbitration is a form of alternative dispute resolution that can save families time, money, and stress.

-The experienced Montgomery County family law attorneys at Law Offices of Sheryl R. Rentz, P.C. can help you assess all your legal options.
+The experienced Montgomery County, PA family law attorneys at the Law Offices of Sheryl R. Rentz, P.C. can help you assess all your legal options.
 We have extensive experience handling high-asset, complex divorce cases.
 If you are in contemplating divorce and are exploring your options, please call us to find out how we can help you.

 Call us at (866) 290-9292.